microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br><img src="images/mc_interrupt_time_diagram.png">

 <br> The Control layer uses a state machine consisting of three states (`MOTOR_IDLE`, `MOTOR_RUNNING` and `MOTOR_FAULT`) to be aware at all times about the motor status and what action needs to be taken next.
 The `START_STOP_EVENT` coming from the main application starts or stops the motor.
 The `FAULT_SET_EVENT` and `FAULT_CLEAR_EVENT` are used to trigger and clear fault situations.
-The state machine flowchart can be depicted from the image below.
+The state machine flowchart is depicted in the image below:

 <br><img src="images/fault_mc_sm.png">

 <br> This layer implements a rotor sensing position algorithm that can unify the two types of feedback sources (HALL or BEMF) and have the same approach and implementation.
 The goal of the algorithm is to keep the motor field in sync with the drive field, regardless of the type of feedback.
 Because the acquisition of BEMF and HALL data is affected by multiple factors like mechanical misalignment or noise, both of these feedback acquisition methods need a filtering algorithm to sense the correct transitions of sensors or BEMF Zero-Cross.
-The algorithm proposed takes the raw data from BEMF or HALL every complete PWM cycle.
+The proposed algorithm takes the raw data from BEMF or HALL every complete PWM cycle.
 The sensing algorithm is called along with the drive update function every 50 μs.

 <br><img src="images/motor_handler_drive_update.png">